Women's Fundraising Ideas: Event Ideas, Local & International Impact

 What counts as a women's charity event and why host one?

-It's a fundraiser designed around topics and experiences that resonate with women and those who identify with women's communities—networking, wellness, leadership, style, arts, and family life—while centering your mission and impact.
+A women's charity event is a fundraiser designed around topics and experiences that resonate with women and those who identify with women's communities.
+This includes networking, wellness, leadership, style, arts, and family life, while centering your mission and impact.
+These events attract donors who care about women's causes, create community, and perform well when social connection is paired with a clear call to give.

 Share this answer